-The total pension liability was determined by an actuarial valuation as of January 1, 2017, using the following actuarial assumptions, applied to all periods included in the measurement that was updated December 31, 2018:
+The total pension liability was determined by an actuarial valuation as of January 1, 2019, using the following actuarial assumptions, applied to all periods included in the measurement that was updated December 31, 2019:

-Valuation date January 1, 2017 Actuarial cost method Entry Age Normal Cost Method Asset valuation method Determined in accordance with the deferred recognition method under which 20% of the gains or losses occurring in the prior year are recognized, 40% of those occurring 2 years ago, etc., so that 100% of the gains and losses occurring 5 years ago are recognized.
-The actuarial value of assets will be adjusted, if necessary, in order to remain between 85% and 115% of market value.
-Investment rate of return 7.25% per year net of investment expenses Projected salary increase Select and ultimate by job group; ultimate rates 4.25% for Group 1 and Group 2, and 4.75% for Fire and Police.
+Valuation date January 1, 2019 Actuarial cost method Entry Age Normal Cost Method Asset valuation method Determined in accordance with the deferred recognition method under which 20% of the gains or losses occurring in the prior year are recognized, 40% of those occurring 2 years ago, etc., so that 100% of the gains and losses occurring 5 years ago are recognized.
+The actuarial value of assets will be adjusted, if necessary, in order to remain between 90% and 110% of market value.
+Investment rate of return 7.00% per year net of investment expenses Projected salary increase Select and ultimate by job group; ultimate rates 4.25% for Group 1 and Group 2, and 4.75% for Fire and Police.
 Inflation Not explicitly stated Cost of living adjustments 3.00% of the first \$14,000.

-Mortality rates Pre-retirement rates reflect the RP-2000 Employees table projected generationally with Scale BB and a base year of 2009 (gender distinct).
-Post retirement rates reflect the RP-2000 Healthy Annuitant table projected generationally with Scale BB and a base year of 2009 (gender distinct).
-For disabled retirees, rates reflect the RP-2000 Healthy Annuitant table projected generationally with Scale BB and a base year of 2012 (gender distinct).
+Mortality rates Pre-retirement rates reflect the RP-2014 Blue Collar Employees table projected generationally with Scale MP-2018 (gender distinct).
+Post retirement rates reflect the RP-2014 Blue Collar Healthy Annuitant table projected generationally with Scale MP-2018 (gender distinct).
+For disabled retirees, rates reflect the RP-2014 Healthy Annuitant table set forward one year projected generationally with Scale MP-2018 (gender distinct).